Down in the Weeds, Where the World Once Was: Release

 On January 9, 2020, Bright Eyes teased a comeback on their social media accounts with a cryptic animation alongside the hashtag "#BrightEyes2020".
 On January 21, 2020, the band announced their return with a series of 2020 tour dates, their first live performances in nine years.
 The band scheduled performances in Tokyo in March, Los Angeles in May, New York City in June, and at England's End of the Road Festival in September.
 They band also announced plans to release new music and revealed Bright Eyes had signed to Dead Oceans.
 Before signing to Dead Oceans, Bright Eyes had released all of their studio albums on Saddle Creek Records.

 On February 18, 2020, Bright Eyes announced a North American tour for May–June 2020, supported by Lucy Dacus, Lavender Diamond, and Japanese Breakfast.
 They also announced a UK and European tour for August–September 2020.
 On April 24, 2020, Bright Eyes cancelled most of the scheduled North American tour dates and postponed the remaining dates due to the COVID-19 pandemic.
 On May 23, 2020, the band cancelled dates on the scheduled UK and European tour and postponed the remaining dates to 2021.
 The band performed the first show of their tour on July 27, 2021, at Artpark Amphitheatre in Lewiston, New York.

 "Persona Non Grata" was released as the album's lead single on March 24, 2020.
 "Forced Convalescence" was released as the second single on April 21, 2020.
 "One and Done" was released as the third single on May 27, 2020.
 "Mariana Trench" was released as the fourth single on June 22, 2020, and was performed the same day by Bright Eyes on The Late Show with Stephen Colbert.
 The album's title, artwork, tracklisting, and release date were also announced the same day.
 Down in the Weeds, Where the World Once Was was released by Dead Oceans on August 21, 2020.
 The band gave a track-by-track breakdown of the album for Apple Music.

 Artwork

-The album's artwork was created by Zack Nipper, a former Saddle Creek Records graphic designer, who designed the cover artwork for most of Bright Eyes' previous albums.
-Nipper previously won the Grammy Award for Best Recording Package for his work on the Bright Eyes album Cassadaga (2007).
+The album's artwork was created by Zack Nipper, a former Saddle Creek Records graphic designer, who designed the cover artwork for most of Bright Eyes' previous albums and won the Grammy Award for Best Recording Package for his work on their album Cassadaga (2007).